ptlvrd/DSA456-Notes/README.md

 Each function call adds a "plate" to the stack until it reaches the base case, then it removes each plate one by one, multiplying the values as it goes back up.

+**Lists**

+### What is a List?
+Imagine you have a row of toy boxes, and each toy box has a number on it, like Box 1, Box 2, Box 3, and so on.
+Each box can hold one toy.
+This row of boxes with numbers is what we call a list.

+### Properties of a List
+- **Ordered**: The boxes have a specific order.
+There is a "first" box, a "second" box, and so on.
+- **Sorted or Unsorted**: The toys inside the boxes can be arranged in a specific way (like all the cars together, all the dolls together) which is sorted, or they can just be put in randomly, which is unsorted.
+- **Duplicates or Unique**: You can have more than one of the same toy (duplicates), or you can have all different toys (unique).

+### List Operations
+These are some things you can do with your row of toy boxes:

+1. **Initialize**: This means getting your row of empty toy boxes ready to start putting toys in.
+2. **Add an Item**: Put a new toy in one of the boxes.
+3. **Remove an Item**: Take a toy out of a box.
+4. **Search**: Look through the boxes to find a specific toy.
+5. **Sort**: Arrange the toys in a specific order (like all the cars together, all the dolls together).
+6. **Iterate Through All Items**: Go through each box one by one to see what toy is inside.

+### Different Ways to Make a List
+There are two main ways to set up your row of toy boxes:

+1. **Array Method**: This is like having a long bench with fixed spaces for each box.
+Each space always has a box, and you can't move the spaces around.
+If you want to add a new box, you have to put it at the end or move everything to make space.

+2. **Linked List Method**: This is like having a line of friends holding hands.
+Each friend (box) can hold a toy and also point to the next friend in line.
+If you want to add a new friend in the middle, you just break the chain and link hands with the new friend.

+### Summary
+A list is just a fancy name for a row of toy boxes where each box has an important place in line.
+You can do lots of things with this row of boxes, like adding new toys, taking toys out, or finding a specific toy.
+And there are two main ways to set up your boxes: all in fixed spaces or like friends holding hands.